biokraft/dj_gpt/docs/index.rst

 Welcome to DJ-GPT's documentation!
 ==================================

-DJ-GPT is an open-source Python application designed to integrate natural language processing with music discovery, utilizing Spotify's library and OpenAI's GPT models.

 This documentation provides a comprehensive guide to DJ-GPT, including installation instructions, usage examples, and more.

 .. toctree::